Frequently Asked Questions

 As well as drivers, we also advise and represent fleet operators both large and small.

 A: Your case will be handled personally by an experienced named solicitor, usually Richard Silver or Alison Mafham who specialise in motoring offences.
-In most cases, you will deal directly with the same solicitor, from start to finish.
-Your case will always be handled by a solicitor and not an unqualified paralegal.
+In almost all cases, you will deal directly with the same solicitor, from start to finish.
+Your case will always be handled by a solicitor and never an unqualified paralegal.